Exfoliating your skin is very important.

 - Minimized pores

-My current favourite exfoliator is the ‘Vasanti BrightenUp’.
+Currently I use the ‘Vasanti BrightenUp’ exfoliator.
 This exfoliator gives my skin the cleaning it requires without completely drying it out.
 I used to use the Apricot St.Ives face wash, but I would not recommend it because it is extremly harsh.
 Be very careful when choosing which exfoliator to use, you don’t want to leave your skin dry, flaky, red and irritated.

 1. When exfoliating, be very gentle, don’t rub to hard, or else you will irritate your skin and do more harm than good.

 2. Certain exfoliaters can leave your skin feeling dry and tight, so it is important to moisturize after you’re done exfolating.